zeropaper/visual-fiha/docs/known-bugs.md

 - If tools are used in a conversation, subsequent messages attempts will fail.
 - Conversations are lost if switching scripts.
 - While generating a response (and using tools), the AI Assistant triggers a lot of re-renders.
+- The getScript tool does not always return the latest version of the scripts.

 ### Timeline